To achieve scalability and high performance, you can split records of the same objects into different chunks.

 Enter any String in the ‘Enter Value’ textbox field by which you want to hardcode the selected field.
 Make sure the value entered in the textbox is of the same data type of the field selected for masking.

-In the following example, the output of the Account Description will be Hardcoded Value.
+In the following example, the output of the Account Description will be Masked.

-A Pattern – Custom List: – While selecting ‘Pattern – Custom List’ from further actions, choose the value by which you want to replace the selected field by using patterns.
+- Pattern – Custom List: – While selecting ‘Pattern – Custom List’ from actions, choose the value by which you want to replace the selected field by using patterns.

 A Pattern – Custom List can be any combination of items or names from the default list or the lists created by the users.